 San Francisco Cruise Port

-San Francisco is a popular West Coast embarkation port for many cruises.
-Cruises from San Francisco visit Alaska, Hawaii and Mexico, with around 80 cruise calls each year.
+The port of San Francisco is a popular West Coast embarkation port for many cruises out of the United States.
+Cruise ship itineraries from San Francisco visit Alaska, Hawaii and Mexico, with around 80 cruise calls each year.
+Some of the largest cruise companies like Princess Cruises, Norwegian Cruise Lines, Carnival Cruise Lines, Celebrity Cruises, Oceania Cruises, Holland America Line and Royal Caribbean use the port’s cruise terminals.

 The cruise port terminal is located in west end San Francisco between Fisherman’s Wharf and the Bay Bridge at Pier 27, also known as James R. Herman Cruise Terminal (and Pier 35 occasionally).